South-OC-WMA/WQIP-Annual-ReportMaps_2021-22/README.md

     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a 2 digits (for ordering) ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     ├── output             <- Generated analysis as HTML, PDF, LaTeX, etc.
-    └── python             <- Python source code for use in this project
+    ├── R                  <- R source code for use in this project └── python             <- Python source code for use in this project
 ```
 ## Reproducing